Skip to main content

 import { Card } from './components/Card';

 To render the Card component, add it to the return statement of the App component.
-To try out if the component is rendering the passed props correctly, try to pass some dummy values to the Card component.
+Pass some dummy values to the Card component to check if it renders correctly.

 Your App.tsx file would now look like the following: